lorenzoSpizzuoco/spz404/README.md

 - 👋 Hi, I’m @spz404
--  I'm a dumb italian cs student
+-  I'm a dumb italian cs student at unimib
--  I’m currently learning how to be smart
+-  currently learning how to be smart

 <!---